innovationinsoftware/ase-bootcamp/CourseFiles/Week5/Flux CD Day 1.md

 ### Practical Exercises in Setting Up Continuous Deployment

 #### Exercise Overview
 In this series of exercises, you will set up continuous deployment for an ExpressJS backend application using FluxCD.
-You will learn how to install and configure FluxCD, create and deploy a sample application, update the application, monitor the deployment, manage secrets, implement rolling updates, and scale the application.
+You will learn how to install and configure FluxCD, create and deploy a sample application, update the application, implement rolling updates, and scale the application.

 ---